Knoblauchpilze/bsgalone/README.md

 - messages produced by the `SystemProcessor`s
 - messages produced internally and needing to be processed before being sent to clients

-After several iterations we came up with the following design:
+After several iterations the following design was chosen:

 ![diagram](resources/messaging-system.svg)